 The Call To Action (C2A) must create an urge to act

 How do you create a C2A that generates a reaction.
-A C2A that makes the reader of the email click on it immediately?
+A C2A that gets the reader of the email to click on it immediately?
 There is little scientific evidence to back this up.
 This is because the appropriate call depends on a number of factors:

 - the readers

 - the sales argument